CNC5/NovationLaunchpadDrawer/README.md

 # NovationLaunchpadDrawer
-A simple python script that allows using a novation launchpad as a drawing board
+A simple python script that allows using a novation launchpad as a drawing board (kinda)